MicrosoftDocs/learn/learn-pr/ai-business-school/organize-for-adaptability/includes/4-become-intelligent-driven-organization.md

 * Ensure your day-to-day execution is enabled by an agile operating model.
 * Envision and prioritize a set of future business use cases that represent the desired business outcomes.

-Following the four steps helps organizations overcome common obstacles such as shortage of data science skills, difficulty envisioning the right business use cases, and a culture that struggles to understand the need to be data driven.
+Following the four steps helps organizations overcome common obstacles such as shortage of data science skills, difficulty envisioning the right business use cases, and a culture that struggles to understand the need to be data-driven.

 By becoming a business driven by data and AI, companies can build the foundation they need to innovate and face the challenges of the future.